joungmin-choi/DeepMicroGen/README.md

 After training, you will get two final imputation outputs:
 **1) imputed_dataset_from_DeepMicroGen.csv** (clr-transformed format)
 **2) imputed_dataset_from_DeepMicroGen_scaled.csv** (relative abundance profiles where the sum of the abundance values in all OTUs equals to 1).

+## Allergy classification ##
+We uploaded the orginial clr-transformed species-level relative abundance profiles for DIABIMMUNE dataset and the imputation output from DeepMicroGen used for allergy prediction improvement in **"allergy_classification"** directory.
+For each subject, the profiles measured for 8 timepoints are aligned.
+The lstm-based allergy classifier used to predict the allergy in the expereiment was also uploaded.

 ## Contact
 If you have any questions or problems, please contact to **joungmin AT vt.edu**.